 - Not the fastest VPN on the current market

 If you’re looking for solid privacy features and don’t mind an app that’s a bit rough around the edges, then ibVPN could be a great choice.
 The annual plans offer good value for money and we love that you can choose a package that’s specific to your needs.
-Performance in most popular locations will be good enough for everyday users, and streaming fans will be pleased to read that ibVPN is currently working to access Netflix and BBC iPlayer.
+Performance in most popular locations will be good enough for everyday users, and streaming fans will be pleased to read that ibVPN is currently working to access Netflix.
 Servers optimized for P2P traffic will make it very appealing to torrenters.

 Despite having a suspiciously short logging policy, ibVPN is one of the more secure providers we’ve seen, offering features such as a kill switch, first-party DNS servers, and protection against WebRTC leaks.
 The proprietary Stealth protocol means ibVPN also works really well to overcome government internet blocks in many high-censorship countries, although currently not in China.